OpenAgentsInc/v2/docs/sidebar-refactor.md

 - Retain the server-side rendering approach for the desktop sidebar, but integrate it with the new ChatsPane component
 - Ensure that the responsive styling for desktop view is maintained in the new component structure
 - Incorporate the footer functionality directly into the ChatsPane component, allowing for flexible content in the footer area
+- Merge the animation logic from SidebarItem into the new ChatItem component within ChatsPane
+- Implement a single handleChatAction function in ChatsPane to manage opening, deleting, and sharing chats
+- Use a custom hook (e.g., useChatActions) to encapsulate the logic for chat operations and state management